ltagliaferri/dh-rutgers/Week-5/how-to-make-a-pr-cli.md

 nano <^>filename.md<^>
 ```

-Next, we'll some text to the new file, following the [contributing guidelines](https://github.com/do-community/cloud_haiku#contributing.
+Next, we'll add some text to the new file, following the [contributing guidelines](https://github.com/do-community/cloud_haiku#contributing).
 We’ll need to use the Jekyll format and add a haiku with line breaks.
 The following file is an example file, as you’ll need to contribute an original haiku.

 ```
 [label filename.md]